Chart Color Schemes

 Cultural Diversity

-Chelsea's cultural diversity is above average, with 25.4% of its population born overseas and 15.4% speaking a language other than English at home.
-Christianity is the predominant religion in Chelsea, comprising 45.6% of the population.
-Judaism is overrepresented compared to Greater Melbourne, making up 0.6% versus 1.1%.
+Chelsea's population shows above-average cultural diversity, with 25.4% born overseas and 15.4% speaking a language other than English at home.
+Christianity is the predominant religion in Chelsea, comprising 45.6% of its population.
+Notably, Judaism is overrepresented in Chelsea compared to Greater Melbourne, making up 0.6% versus 1.1%.

 Frequently Asked Questions - Diversity